-(a) An employee appointed to this level must perform work above and beyond the skills at level 8, and must have obtained proficiency and where required

-- (i) work under supervision and may supervise other employees; - (ii) exercise broad discretion and decision making/responsibility within their level of skill and training; - (iii) participate in the development and implementation of quality control standards and procedures and be responsible for the quality of their own work and carries out quality control checks on all work stations; - (iv) provide on-the-job training and may assist in assessing employees undertaking a structured training programme; - (v) service, adjust and install equipment according to their level of skill and training and advise of any additional maintenance required; - (vi) demonstrate general housekeeping skills; and - (vii) demonstrate ability to use common language skills to engage in communication and to read and understand written and oral instructions, prepare records that convey information accurately, able to communicate instructions to other employees.
+- (a) An employee appointed to this level must perform work above and beyond the skills at level 8, and must have obtained proficiency and where required certification or qualification necessary to perform work at this level.
+An employee at this level is required to: - (i) work under supervision and may supervise other employees; - (ii) exercise broad discretion and decision making/responsibility within their level of skill and training; - (iii) participate in the development and implementation of quality control standards and procedures and be responsible for the quality of their own work and carries out quality control checks on all work stations; - (iv) provide on-the-job training and may assist in assessing employees undertaking a structured training programme; - (v) service, adjust and install equipment according to their level of skill and training and advise of any additional maintenance required; - (vi) demonstrate general housekeeping skills; and - (vii) demonstrate ability to use common language skills to engage in communication and to read and understand written and oral instructions, prepare records that convey information accurately, able to communicate instructions to other employees.
 Interpret technical data and prepare written reports and have a high level of written and oral communication commensurate with this position. - (b) Indicative classifications would include, for example: - (i) Shift supervisor